-High pressure switch cycling is indicated by the compressor turning off when starting a warm system, or if the cooling water is not flowing.
+High pressure switch disconnecting is indicated by the compressor turning off after a minute or two when starting a warm system.
+It will also disconnect if the cooling water is not flowing.
 Determine the condition by checking the water flow from the discharge through hull.
 Make sure the pump is operating at full flow.
 If the water flow is not at fault discharge some refrigerant (see section, "DISCHARGING THE SYSTEM."
 The compressor should not be operated during discharging.
-This is a trial and error procedure until the compressor stays on without cycling.
+This is a trial and error procedure until the compressor stays on without tripping.
 Check the sight glass for proper charge.
 Be sure the sight glass still clears.